AMilkov/B-PoC/benchmark.md

 *Those instances have approximately 1/8 of the computing power of the current Bajaj Finance MapR cluster hardware.*

 \* *The timing is done after database warm-up.*

+\* *Since some of the result sets can be big in order to ignore the terminal time needed to output millions of row we recommend the output to be redirected.*
+*For example `pager > /dev/null` or `pager >output_file.txt`*